 For the purposes of this protocol, the laboratory responsible for obtaining and distributing the gas mixture samples is referred to as the coordinating laboratory.
 The laboratories participating in the program are referred to as the participating laboratories.
 The coordinating laboratory is designated by the participating laboratories.
 However the coordinating laboratory must be an accredited laboratory through a national accreditation program such as but not limited to the AIHA or A2LA, using ISO 17025 or equivalent requirements.
-A laboratory must have a current rating of proficient in order to be a coordinating laboratory.
+A laboratory must have a current rating of proficient in order to be a coordinating laboratory for the CAPT program.
+A coordinating laboratory can also act as a participating laboratory.
 The sample analysis results are reported to a designated statistical analyst for collating, statistical analysis, and reporting of acceptable/unacceptable results.
 The statistical analyst is also designated by consensus of the participating laboratories.
-The statistical analyst for the test rounds shall be kept separate from the activities associated with analyzing the gas mixtures.
+The statistical analyst can be from a participating laboratory; however, the activities associated with supplying the results for the test rounds shall be kept separate from the activities associated with analyzing the gas mixtures.